- Sporting Riley 9 Special for sale at The Classic Motor Hub

 - Low and light, this car is wonderful to drive

 - Converted into its current look in the late 1950s

 - Lovely history file with lots of period pictures and invoices

-In the inter-war perior the Riley 9 was one of the most successful light sporting cars produced by the British motor industry and made by the Riley company of Coventry, England with a wide range of body styles between 1926 and 1938.
+In the inter-war period the Riley 9 was one of the most successful light sporting cars produced by the British motor industry and made by the Riley Car Company of Coventry, England with a wide range of body styles between 1926 and 1938.

 THIS MOTOR CAR

-The 1928 Riley 9 in question, was first registered on the 7th of December and it started life as a Monaco Saloon, registration VT 2188, a number it retains to this day.
-These small, luxury, light cars boasted a twin camshaft, overhead valve engine, displacing 1087cc, while breathing through Zenith carburettors which gave a generous 42hp at 3600rpm.
+According to the original registration document on file, this Riley 9 was first registered on the 7th of December 1928 and started life as a Monaco Saloon, registration VT 2188, a number it retains to this day.
+These small, luxury, light cars boasted a twin camshaft, overhead valve engine, displacing 1087cc, while breathing through Zenith carburettors gave a generous 42hp at 3600rpm.
 Combined with a 4 speed gearbox and a low centre of gravity – they set the standards for all light cars until the outbreak of WWII.

 Anyway, back to the car.
-The Riley had by now passed into the hands of a Mr Michael Cook of Radstock in Somerset who wanted to convert the 9 into a grass-track racer.
+The Riley then passed into the hands of a Mr Michael Cook of Radstock in Somerset who wanted to convert the 9 into a grass-track racer.
 However, when he got the car home in 1971/2 it required a new set of tyres so it was parked at the back of the garage where it remained until 2013!!

-Mr Mills managed to prize the car away from him and set about getting the car up and running after 40 years of sitting idle.
+A Mr Mills managed to prize the car away from him and set about getting the car up and running after 40 years of sitting idle.
 He exported the car to Malta and even entered it for the Mdina Grand Prix in 2014.
-The car was repatriated in 2017 and issued its original registration, at which time the car was acquired by the well know television presenter and petrol head Henry Cole who has enjoyed the car since.
+The car was repatriated in 2017 and re-issued its original registration, at which time the car was acquired by the well know television presenter and petrol head Henry Cole, who has enjoyed the car since.

 This lovely little vintage Riley 9 Special is now available for sale and immediate inspection at the Classic Motor Hub.